 Moving to Barcelona

-Accommodation, usually an expat’s costliest responsibility, is no less expensive than in other European cities, though the process of finding a home to rent is not nearly as competitive as in London or Amsterdam.
+Accommodation, usually an expat’s most expensive responsibility, is more or less on par with other European cities, although the process of finding a home to rent is not nearly as competitive as in London or Amsterdam.

 New arrivals who have emigrated for pleasure or those who have been lucky enough to secure a job beforehand will, however, find no better place to explore.

 Set against a backdrop of mountains and hills, the capital of the Catalan autonomous region is 125 miles (200km) south of France and located on the Costa Dorado between the Llobregat and Besòs river mouths.